E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 - R2 became the DR
 - R1 became the BDR
 - R0 remained a DROTHER
-- The configured OSPF priorities controlled the election
+- OSPF priority controlled the election

 ---

 ### OSPF Routing Table

-The OSPF-learned routes were checked on R0.
+The OSPF routes were checked on R0.

 ```cisco
 show ip route ospf